Calluses and corns are part of the body’s natural defense system, designed to protect the skin against repeated friction and pressure. Good, right?

 While that’s all true, most people would say calluses are an uncomfortable nuisance.

-People who stand a lot, have flat feet or wear shoes that are narrow, tight or high-heeled are at a greater risk of developing calluses and corns, as are the elderly.
+Elderly people and those who stand a lot, have flat feet or wear shoes that are narrow, tight or high-heeled are at a greater risk of developing calluses and corns.

 When the skin is exposed to frequent pressure and friction, dead skin cells accumulate, harden and thicken in that area to create a callus.
 A callus protects the skin and underlying tissue from further damage caused by the rubbing.

 Many people develop these on their feet when they begin to work out or get into a running regimen because of the excess perspiration combined with the increased friction.

 They most often appear on the ball of the foot, under the big toe and on the tops or tips of the toes.
 When this pressure is focused on a very small area, a hard corn may develop.